aptech/docs/docs/CR-open.rst

 :filename: (*literal or ^string*) name of the file on the disk.
 The name can include
     a path if the directory to be used is not the current directory.
 This filename will automatically be given the extension .dat.
-If an extension is specified, the *.dat* will be overridden.
-If the file is an *.fmt* matrix file, the extension must be explicitly given.
+If an extension is specified, the :file:`.dat` will be overridden.
+If the file is an :file:`.fmt` matrix file, the extension must be explicitly given.
 If the name of the file is to be taken from a string variable, the name of the string must be preceded by the ``^`` (caret) operator.